 - a MAIN SWITCH with ON (up) and OFF (down) setting;

-- and an OROLOGIO switch with clock timer switch with three positions: “1” (on), round “clock icon” (automatic, which follows the clock), and “0” (off).
+- an OROLOGIO switch with clock timer switch with three positions: “1” (on), round “clock icon” (automatic, which follows the clock), and “0” (off);

-- The ORDINARIA in addition are switched on by the movement sensors fixed at the corridor ceilings, when its orologio is set to on (“1”), or when the time slots are active (“clock icon”, meaning, automatic).
-Instructions:
+- The ORDINARIA in addition are switched on by the movement sensors fixed at the corridor ceilings.
+In normal situations:

 - Set MAIN SWITCH UP (on).
 NOTE: on the third floor, the balcony lights outside (at the end of each wing) are also controlled by this MAIN SWITCH.

 - Put OROLOGIO to “A(UTOMATIC)” or the “CLOCK ICON”, then set time that the lights should switch on when movement is detected (more or less 30 minutes before sunset, until 30 minutes after sunrise; make sure the OROLOGIO clock indicates the correct time).

 - Or put OROLOGIO to “1” (ON) if the ORDINARIA should always switch on whenever movement is detected regardless of time of day.

 - Or put OROLOGIO to “0” (OFF) if the ORDINARIA should never light.

 - The NOTTURNA have in addition a “CREPUSCOLARE” switch, activated by ambient light level.

 - For the 1st and 2nd floors: put MAIN SWITCH DOWN (off) and OROLOGIO to “1”.
 This is because the NOTTURNA are not normally used, but could be switch on as needed (when cleaning corridors, etc.).